Call of Duty: Strike Team: Gameplay

-Campaign
+Campaign Mode

 The game is set in the Black Ops story arc, in 2020, with players leading a U.S. Joint Special Operations Team after the country "finds itself in a war with an unknown enemy".
 The single player experience provides the similar feeling of previous Call of Duty games.
 The campaign consists of objective-based missions, where players control strike teams that are sent on particular missions to retrieve intel, eliminate targets or to take control of a specific area.
 Players are able to switch out gear and weapons or upgrade perks (which grant enhancements) between missions.
 Perks are upgradable via in game currency earned through missions, or through in-app purchases.

 The game does not come with a multiplayer mode.
+Also, the campaign has 16 missions in 3 different locations to explore as you progress through the game.

 Survival Mode

 Survival Mode in Strike Team plays the same way as Modern Warfare 3's Survival Mode.
 Players must fight off infinite waves of AI controlled enemies on the 3 maps included with the game, with more available for purchase.
 The game mode increases in difficulty as players progress through waves.
 Upon completing a wave, XP is rewarded based on the performance of the player, which can be used to purchase either ammunition or upgraded weapons and armour.